ssaadh/ats-netlify-express/README.md

 [![Deploy to
 Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/noicouldalwaysturn2u/netlify-express)

-This fork includes a few additional endpoints.
+This fork from https://github.com/neverendingqs/netlify-express includes a few additional endpoints.

 One is for working with an OAuth 2 Redux auth implementation focused for the front-end with implicit granting.
 It also allows for authorization code granting which means a backend endpoint is needed for POSTING with the temporary code recieved to get the access token.
 That endpoint is: `/auth-code`.